 What do new hires think of your company after their first day on the job?

-The first day of a new hire’s job is often not indicative of what it’s really like to work at a company.
 Making a good and lasting first impression is as important for companies as it is for new hires.
 Studies by the Society for Human Resource Management (SHRM), indicate that firms with strong onboarding programs experience 31 percent less turnover.

 Here are a few ideas you may wish to utilize: